lfrestrepog/if-docs/docs/users/how-to-write-manifests.md

 If there is no fitting plugin available yet, we encourage you to write and add one for your specific use case.
 See [developer documentation](./developers/) for more information on how to build a plugin.
 There is a [Azure-Importer](https://github.com/Green-Software-Foundation/if-unofficial-plugins/blob/main/src/lib/azure-importer/README.md) you can as a prototype and starting point for your own development.
 If you already have external scripts you might have a look at the [shell plugin](https://github.com/Green-Software-Foundation/if-plugins/blob/main/src/lib/shell/README.md) to integrate them with the Impact Framework.

-If you just need random data for testing purposes, you can use the [mock-observation](https://github.com/Green-Software-Foundation/if-plugins/blob/main/src/lib/mock-observations/README.md) plugin.
+If you just need data for testing purposes, you can use the [mock-observation](https://github.com/Green-Software-Foundation/if-plugins/blob/main/src/lib/mock-observations/README.md) plugin.

 ## Running a manifest